 The Internal Capital Adequacy Assessment Process (ICAAP) is the Bank's evaluation of its risks, the capital requirements of the business based on these risks, assessed under the CRD V framework, and the adequacy of the Bank's capital resources against these requirements.
 The ICAAP provides details of the approach to managing risk across the Bank and assesses capital requirements against the Bank's current position, the position against the Business Plan period and during severe but plausible stresses.
-The ICAAP is reviewed and updated annually; stress testing is undertaken quarterly and reviewed by ALCO and BRC.
+The ICAAP is reviewed and updated annually and reviewed by BRC.
+Stress testing is undertaken quarterly and reviewed by ALCO.